As Russia mourns concert hall attack, some families are wondering if their loved ones are alive

 The Moscow Region’s Emergency Situations Ministry posted a video Sunday showing equipment dismantling the damaged music venue to give rescuers access.

-Russian authorities arrested four suspected attackers on Saturday, Putin said in an nighttime address to the nation, among 11 people suspected of involvement in the attack.
-He claimed they were captured while fleeing to Ukraine.
+Russian authorities arrested four suspected attackers on Saturday, Putin said in an nighttime address to the nation, among 11 people detained suspicion of involvement in the attack.
+He said that they were captured while fleeing to Ukraine.

 Though no court hearing has been officially announced, there was a heavy police presence around Moscow’s Basmanny District Court on Sunday.
 Police tried to drive journalists away from the court.